heinhtetPS/Mothership-Down/README.md

 ## Technologies, Libraries, APIs

 Currently, all game logic is in vanilla Javascript and all graphics/animations are being rendered in HTML5 Canvas.
+Webpack is used to organize script files.

+### Game

+The main game loop is established and maintained in game.js.
+First, all assets are initialized such as the canvas DOM elements, audio, spritesheets and variable trackers.

+### Update

+Game logic is handled by the update loop, which loops through all game objects and decides their upcoming behavior depending on game state and player input.
+For example, bulletList lists all bullets on screen and loops through them to apply their velocity each frame.
+The speed and trajectory are decided upon bullet generation, however their actual movement is handled by update.
+Player controls are also contained here, updating the player's cannon depending on keystrokes received.

+### Draw & Animation

+Each game object has a drawSelf() function which commands the object to display their associated image from the spritesheets (which are initialized in the beginning of the game).
+Sprites that animate are simply drawing different parts of their sprite sheet and looping through them using an internal timer.
+For example, the explosion animation is achieved by looping through 7 static sprite images in very quick succession.

 ## Wireframes

-Main and only screen:
+Main screen:

 ![wireframe sketch](https://github.com/heinhtetPS/Mothership-Down/blob/master/Project%20Docs/Photo%20Sep%2006%2C%2012%2057%2056%20AM.jpg "wireframe sketch")